Alheimsins/bigfive-web/README.md

 Download and install [nodejs](https://nodejs.org) and [git](https://git-scm.com/downloads)

+Make sure nodejs version is equal or greater than 10.

 The results are saved to a [mongodb](https://www.mongodb.com/) database, so for a full test you either need a running mongodb or an instance at [mlab](https://mlab.com/)

 ```sh